 So we left Caye Caulker, Belize, on the 8:30 a.m. ferry.
-Mind you, the ferry did not leave AT 8:30 a.m., it was more like 8:45 or so.
-I expected the ferry to be on island time, based on how late our ferry was leaving Chetumal to get to Caye Caulker.
+Mind you, the ferry did NOT leave at 8:30 a.m., it was more like 8:45 or so.
+However, I expected the ferry to be on island time, based on how late our ferry was leaving Chetumal to get to Caye Caulker.

 We finally got on the 9:30 a.m.
 Express bus from Belize City, Belize, to Flores, Guatemala at 11 a.m.
 It was another half-hour before that bus actually departed.
 Someone I talked to later said that her family thought they were on the 11:30 a.m. bus, but then she remembered that right after she bought tickets for her family of six and two more people (who filled up the bus) purchased tickets, the bus showed up with us already on it.
 It was a small and packed bus.
 When we picked up the second group of passengers, it wasn’t long before it felt that the bus could hold no more people, but more people kept getting on.
 The way it was possible was that there were fold-down sets at the end of each row of seats, so once all the regular seats were filled, there were still six more seats.